anbudamo/chatbot-readme/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ### Set up
-Here is a step by step on how to do further setup
+Here is a step by step on how to set up the Flask backend
 1. Install the needed dependancies in a [virtual environment](https://docs.python.org/3/tutorial/venv.html) by running
 ```bash
 pip install -r backend/requirements.txt